 2014 is the year!
 Toastmasters International turns 90 on Oct 22.
 District 42 turns 60 on July 1.
 Both celebrations were earmarked by our special guest, Toastmasters International President Mohammed Murad.
+The theme was leadership.

 The venue was the District 42 Fall Conference November 7, 8 and 9 in Calgary, CANADA – Pictures are courtesy of Richard Mowry